Chariots of Fire (instrumental)

 "Chariots of Fire" is an instrumental theme written and recorded by Vangelis for the soundtrack of the 1981 film of the same name.
+The theme was released as a single and reached number one on the US Billboard Hot 100 in 1982.
+It was also a top-20 hit in the UK, Ireland, Canada and New Zealand.
 It has been covered by numerous performers and used for various television programs and sporting events.

 Overview

 On the film's soundtrack album, the piece is called "Titles" because of its use in the movie's opening titles sequence, but it widely became known as "Chariots of Fire".

-When the single debuted at #94 on the Billboard Hot 100 during the week ending 12 December 1981, it was known as "Titles."
-Seven weeks later, when it moved to #68 on the Hot 100 chart dated 30 January 1982, the single was now listed as "Chariots of Fire" and stayed with that name for the remainder of its chart run.
-The new title made it easier for both listeners and radio DJs to identify the piece.
+When the single debuted at #94 on the Billboard Hot 100 during the week ending 12 December 1981, it was known as "Titles".
+Seven weeks later, when it moved to #68 on the Hot 100 chart dated 30 January 1982, the single was listed as "Chariots of Fire"; it stayed with that name for the remainder of its chart run.
+The new name made it easier for both listeners and radio DJs to identify the piece.

-According to AllMusic, the track title was listed as "Chariots of Fire - Titles" on the U.S. Billboard Hot 100 chart, and simply as "Chariots of Fire" on the Adult Contemporary chart.
-A 1989 CD single release also gave the title of the piece as "Chariots of Fire".
+According to AllMusic, the track was listed as "Chariots of Fire – Titles" on the U.S. Billboard Hot 100 chart, and simply as "Chariots of Fire" on the Adult Contemporary chart.
+A 1989 CD single release also gave the name of the piece as "Chariots of Fire".

+Reception

+In a retrospective review of the theme, Tom Breihan from Stereogum wrote, "The melody itself is warm and pretty and instantly identifiable.
+With those six notes, Vangelis gets across a combination of exhilaration and contemplation."

 Allegations of plagiarism

-Vangelis was accused of plagiarising "Chariots of Fire" from a piece by fellow Greek composer Stavros Logaridis called "City of Violets".
-Vangelis won in court by (a) persuading the judge that he had had no opportunity to hear Logaridis's piece before he composed "Chariots of Fire"; and (b) demonstrating to the judge's satisfaction that the key musical sequence described as "the turn" (which consisted of the four notes F-G-A-G), the only sequence where the judge noted a clear similarity between the two compositions, was already common in music, and had previously been used by Vangelis in a piece "Wake Up" by Aphrodite's Child that predated "City of Violets."
+Vangelis was accused of plagiarising "Chariots of Fire" from a piece by fellow Greek composer Stavros Logaridis called "The City of Violets".
+Vangelis won in court by persuading the judge that he had had no opportunity to hear Logaridis' piece before he composed "Chariots of Fire" and by demonstrating to the judge's satisfaction that the key musical sequence described as "the turn" (which consisted of the four notes F-G-A-G) – the only sequence where the judge noted a clear similarity between the two compositions – was already common in music, and had previously been used by Vangelis in the piece "Wake Up" by Aphrodite's Child that predated "City of Violets".